willvieira/ms_STM-managed/manuscript/manuscript.md

 This simple State Transition Model allows one to predict the distribution of forest community composition at the continental scale.
 In the present study, we use the STM equations with their estimated parameters to integrate the effects of four management practices.
 We are aware of the theory that predicts species range limits as a process derived from their local demographic vital rates [@Araujo2014a; @Normand2014].
-Given that different species within the same community have different demographic rates, it is predicted that these species will have different geographic distributions and migration rates.
+Given that different species within the same community have different demographic rates, their response to climate change will likely generate different range shifts.
 However, empirical studies have had little success in establishing the link between the vital rate of tree species and their distribution [@LeSquin2021; @Kunstler2021].
 In addition, we can expect that species within the same forest state will respond similarly to each other compared to species in other states, regardless of the demographic variance among the species of the same group.
 Since we are interested in exploring how forest management affects forest range limits, we chose to work beyond the species level to model general management practices at the scale of forest community composition.